Hashanah and Yom Kippur but is associated more with Passover and Shavuot. (Leviticus 23:33-41)

 – The etrog represents the heart, a place of understanding and wisdom.

-– The palm represents the
+– The palm represents the backbone and one’s uprightness.

-– The myrtle represents the
+– The myrtle represents the eyes that give us enlightenment.

-lips and our prayers to G-d.
+– The willow represents the lips and our prayers to G-d.

 Both the lulav and the etrog are used in the synagogue each day during Sukkot.
 The etrog is placed in one’s left hand and the lulav (myrtle, willow, and palm branches bound together) are in the right hand and are to be waved in the direction of the four compass points during certain times of the Sukkot service.